Lindernia grandiflora, more commonly known as the Blue Moneywort, is a great small pond plant to have in any enclosure with or without animals.

 Daylight spectrum lighting will do well for the Lindernia grandiflora.
 LEDs, compact fluorescents, or metal halides are the optimal choice for this plant as it provides all the necessary aquatic light it needs for photosynthesis.

-Generally, vivariums specializing in aquatic environments don’t need midday lighting and should stick to low to moderate lighting levels that mimic a partially shaded area, like those found on shorelines.
+It’s best to maintain low to moderate lighting levels that replicate partially shaded areas, such as those found on shorelines.

 Buy Blue Moneywort